peteroupc/peteroupc.github.io/randomfunc.md

 [^106]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.

 [^107]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

+[^108]: Lacko, V., & Harman, R. (2012).
+A conditional distribution approach to uniform sampling on spheres and balls in Lp spaces. _Metrika_, 75(7), 939-951.

 <a id=Appendix></a>
 ## Appendix